collocations.org

 patch, pool

-VERB + LIGHT
+VERB + light

 have

-Have you got enough light for reading?
+Do you have enough light for reading?

 light emitted by a star

-be bathed in | be sensitive to
+be bathed in

-LIGHT + VERB
+light + VERB

-gleam, glow, shine | come, fall, pour
+gleam, glow, shine

 Light from a tall lamp fell in a pool on the desk.